-First, you need to create a project.
+First, you need to create a project for your domain.
 Go to List of Projects and click on Create New Project.
-Enter a domain’s name and a project name.
-If you have previously created a project for the purpose of rank tracking, simply click on Start Audit on the project dashboard.
+Enter domain name and a project name.
+If you have already created a project for the domain, simply click on Start Audit on the project dashboard.

-Site audit may take a few minutes.
-When the audit is over, the project dashboard will be reloaded and you'll see an SDO score - our own metric that show how well a website is optimized on a scale from 1 to 100.
-It’s calculated as the ratio of a domain’s number of errors and how critical they are to the total number of a domain’s possible errors.
-The higher the SDO score, the better the domain’s optimization.
+Upon the audit completion, you'll see the SDO Score on the project dashboard - it's a metric that measures technical website optimization on a scale from 1 to 100.
+SDO is calculated as the ratio of the site’s number of errors and their importance to the total number of possible errors.
+The higher the SDO score is, the better is the website technical optimization.

 For a detailed site audit report, go to Audit Summary.
-The first thing you’ll see here is a domain’s Comprehensive Analysis report which is based on the error priority that includes three levels: high priority, middle priority and low priority.
-The Fixed figure shows how many errors have been fixed since the previous update (if it’s not the first time that you’re doing site audit for the domain in question).
+The first thing you’ll see here is the domain’s Comprehensive Analysis dashboard that displays number of found errors split into three categories: high priority, middle priority and low priority errors.
+Under Fixed you'll see how many errors have been fixed compared to the previous site audit (if you audited the site previously).

-You can compare the audit results with the previous audit report by selecting the audit for comparison and clicking on Compare, or you can redo the audit by clicking on Repeat Analysis.
+You can compare the site audit results with the previous audit by selecting the necessary audit date from the dropdown menu and clicking on Compare.
+Also, you can do the site audit again by clicking on Repeat Analysis.

-High priority errors are the most dangerous and detrimental for your site’s SEO health.
-Removing these errors should be the first item on your to-do list.
+High priority errors are the most dangerous and harmful to your domain rankings.
+Fixing those errors should be the first item on your to-do list.

-Middle priority errors are not so severe as high priority ones, but still they impact your rankings in a negative way and need to be fixed.
+Middle priority errors are not so severe as the high priority ones, but still they have a heavy impact on your online visibility.

-Detailed reports on every audit aspect can be accessed directly from Audit Summary, or you may switch to necessary report on the Site Audit dashboard.
+Detailed reports on particular errors can be accessed directly from Audit Summary or from the left dashboard in Site Audit tool.